Toni Potter: Shortland Street

 Potter played Alice Piper, a senior nurse troubled by alcohol and severe bad luck with men, from 2005 to 2009.
 She featured in a number of major storylines, including one in 2008 in which she was captured by Joey Henderson, who was revealed as the Ferndale Strangler.
 He took out her appendix, but she managed to escape him.
 In 2008 she broke up with her long-term boyfriend Craig Valentine, after he found out that she slept with Guy Warner, a mutual friend after a drunken fit of weakness.
 She then had to cope with the murder of Craig, and not soon after, give birth to the couple's daughter Kelly Piper, who was born in the back of an ambulance the day Craig was found dead.
 Kelly died soon after because of complications from being prematurely born.
 Alice then became involved with Ethan Pierce, a doctor who was discovered as a criminal.
-She than had to help her friend Maia Jeffries cover up Ethan's murder that Maia had committed.
+She then had to help her friend Maia Jeffries cover up Ethan's murder that Maia had committed.
 Potter left the show late 2009, when Alice accompanied a close friend and colleague, Kip Denton to Rarotonga, where they decided they wanted to start a life together and have remained ever since.
 It is unknown if the characters will return.